tedbarnett/MyFamily/README.md

 When you open the app, you'll see category buttons with photos and special feature buttons:

-- **Category Buttons**: Dark buttons showing a preview photo of someone in that group - tap to see everyone
+- **Category Buttons**: Dark buttons showing a preview photo of someone in that group, with a count of how many people are in each category - tap to see everyone
+- **Everyone**: View all family members in one scrollable list
 - **Birthdays**: Shows upcoming birthdays with photos, names, and countdown to their special day
-- **Everyone**: View all family members in one scrollable list
 - **Memory Quiz**: A fun 5-question game to practice remembering family members
-- **Photo Album**: Swipe through photos of everyone
+- **Photo Album**: Swipe through photos of everyone (starts with grandchildren for maximum engagement)
 - **Search**: Type any name, relationship, or location to find someone
+- **Welcome Message**: A personalized message from the family appears at the bottom of the screen

 ### Viewing a Category